roguextech/skyward-msa-toolkit/sensitivityAnalysis/README.txt

 # sensitivityAnalysis

 This code implements a sensitivity analysis on the ascent phase of the rocket.
-Two types of analysis are available: derministic and stochastic.
+Two types of analysis are available: deterministic and stochastic.

 In the deterministic analysis it is possible to vary the nominal values of the aerodynamics coefficients and the structural mass of the rocket.
 The relative